-- · The oversight and monitoring of performance of the fleet - Evaluation and monitoring of recent investments in the expansion of the Group's activities including; - ferry services between Dover and Calais utilising 3 vessels. - Modernisation and increased capacity at the Dublin container terminal comprising investment in environmentally friendly heavy equipment and recycling of older equipment. - Charter of the Oscar Wilde, replacing the Blue Star 1 on the Irish Sea - Other vessel upgrade works involving customer facing and background technical improvements.
+- Key activities during the period - · The oversight and monitoring of performance of the fleet - Evaluation and monitoring of recent investments in the expansion of the Group's activities including; - · ferry services between Dover and Calais. - Continuing modernisation and increased capacity at the Dublin container terminal comprising investment in environmentally friendly heavy equipment and recycling of older equipment. - Acquisition of the Oscar Wilde (ex Spirit of Britain) deferred purchase obligation, replacing the chartered James Joyce (ex Star) and reconfiguring the fleet allocation across routes. - Other vessel upgrade works involving customer facing and background technical improvements.

+Strategic pillar

-Strategic pillar Key activities during the period
+Key activities during the period